jonathanbossenger/dot-com-developer-docs/developer-tools/ssh/video-script.md

 ## **3. Generating an SSH Key for Passwordless Authentication**

-SSH keys let you connect to SSH more securely.
+WordPress.com also supports something called SSH Keys that let you connect to SSH more securely.
 SSH keys are linked to your computer, so you can use them to authenticate without entering a password.
-This is especially useful for automated tasks or when you need to connect frequently.

 ### **A. Generate an SSH Key Pair**

-The first step is to generate an SSH key pair.
-This consists of a private key (which is kept on your computer) and a public key (which is shared with the server).
+The first step is to generate an SSH key pair, which by default are stored in the `.ssh` directory for your user.

+A key pair consists of a private key (which is kept on your computer) and a public key (which is shared with the server).

 #### **On macOS and Linux:**

-- Open a Terminal and run:
+- On macOS and Linux Open your Terminal and run:
   ```
   ssh-keygen -t ed25519
   ```
 - When prompted, enter a file name for your key or press Enter to accept the default file location.
-- When Enter a secure passphrase to add want extra protection.
+- You can also enter a secure passphrase if you want to add extra protection.

-This creates a private and public key in your `.ssh` directory.
-The public key file ends with `.pub`.
+This creates the private and public key in your `.ssh` directory.

 #### **On Windows:**